microsoft/Quantum/samples/algorithms/order-finding/README.md

 ## Running the Sample

-To run the sample, use the `dotnet run --index` command from your terminal.
+To run the sample, use the `dotnet run --index VALUE` command from your terminal.
-The value passed to the index argument must be between 0 and 3 inclusive.
+The value `VALUE` passed to the index argument must be between 0 and 3 inclusive.

 ## Manifest